 Courses Taught Last Five Years

-- BSE 2105 - Introduction to Biological Systems Engineering
+- BSE 3504: Transport Processes in Biological Systems Engineering

 Other Teaching and Advising

 I serve as the faculty advisor for the VT student branch of the American Society of Agricultural and Biological Engineers (ASABE).
 I also served as the Assistant Department Head for Undergraduate Studies for the BSE department during 2012-2018.